 Aura offers its services to all U.S. citizens, whether they live in the U.S. or abroad.

-Aura has 24/7 customer support by phone, email and web chat, in addition to “white glove” fraud resolution.
-This means that, if you’re the victim of identity theft or financial fraud, Aura will assign you a dedicated case manager that will help you contact credit agencies and/or government institutions to help you resolve the issue.
+Aura has 24/7 customer support by phone, email and web chat.
+It also includes “white glove” fraud resolution, a service that provides personalized assistance to victims of identity theft or financial fraud.
+Should you need it, Aura will assign you a dedicated case manager to contact credit agencies and government institutions and help you resolve the issue.

 Aura customers can access its services through its desktop and mobile apps.
-Its mobile app in particular looks slick and modern, with a clean interface that allows you to track your transactions and secure your online activity.
+Its mobile app has a user-friendly interface that allows you to track your transactions and secure your online activity.
 It also notifies you of suspicious activity and provides your credit scores and reports.

-Aura also has a help center with answers to frequently asked questions.
-This section includes information on credit protection, credit locks, bank account monitoring and other aspects of identity security.
+Aura’s help center has answers to frequently asked questions.
+This section includes information on credit protection, credit locks and bank account monitoring.

-The Aura site is easy to use and provides detailed information on its services and pricing.
-Additionally, the site has an FAQ page and a Digital Security 101 section that explain digital security in general and the benefits of identity theft protection.
+The Aura site is easy to use and provides detailed service and pricing information.
+Additionally, the site has an FAQ page and a Digital Security 101 section, which provides general digital security education.

 Aura’s iOS app is rated 4.5 out of 5.
 Some customer reviews mentioned issues with notifications, where the app keeps flagging recurring “over limit” charges and doesn’t have a hide option for these types of notices.